alirezat66/hotel_booking/README.md

 ## Clean Architecture

-Although I usually work with recomanded architecture of flutter (MMVM), For this project I switch to Clean Architecture, both of these two architectures, have same goal: separation Bussiness with Logic implementation.
+Although I usually work with recomanded architecture of flutter (MVVM), For this project I switch to Clean Architecture, both of these two architectures, have same goal: separation Business with Logic implementation.
 Although test development is most easier in CleanArchitecture, It has more additional codes.
 I prevent to implement entities in my implementation.

 ## Libraries Used